 This pumpkin streusel coffee cake takes the classic to a new flavorful level.
 This delicious breakfast or brunch treat is topped with vanilla glaze and chopped pecans.

-Traditionally, coffee cake is buttery, fluffy cake with a streusel topping.
-In the world of baking, it’s delicious to think outside of the box!
+Traditionally, coffee cake is a buttery, fluffy cake with a streusel topping.
+In the world of baking, it's delicious to think outside of the box!

 This pumpkin coffee cake is made with canned pure pumpkin and buttermilk to make it dense and moist.

 One of my favorite things about coffee cake is the scrumptious crumb topping!
 For this topping, it takes just a few ingredients to whip up a delicious streusel topping for this pumpkin streusel coffee cake.

 - Vanilla Extract

 - Milk- Just a tablespoon or two

 Using a fork to blend the ingredients helps create a crumbly texture for the crumble topping instead of a goopy mess when using melted butter.
 If you prefer, you can dice cold butter up into small bits before adding it to the topping mixture.
 Some people prefer this method to melting the butter.